Volvo B9S: History and evolution

 They were offered with a frontmost section wheelbase of 6.4 meters and bodied by Säffle, as a complete Volvo 7500 bus.
 Buses made up to 2005 used the Volvo D9A engine (340 bhp); then switched to the Volvo D9B engine (360 bhp) to confirm to the Euro 4 and Euro 5 emissions rules.

 In 2005, the platform's production was extended to Volvo Buses' factory in Curitiba, Brazil, which accommodated an order of 1,159 B9SALF units for the urban system of Santiago, Chile.
 The order required the modification of the frontmost section to 5 meters to avoid problems of maneuverability in narrow streets.
-Between 2007–2010, about 100 additional units were made there for Chile, and 100 for Brazil.
+Between 2007 and 2010, about 100 additional units were made there for Chile, and 100 for Brazil.